Bills & payments - collections

 You can dispute the Notice of Determination within 90 days by:

-For more information about how to appeal, please visit Audit Appeals.
+For more information about how to appeal, please visit our audit appeals process webpage.

 At the end of 90 days, if you have not disputed the debt, or if you have, but the challenge has not been decided in your favor, and you still have not paid the taxes due, your case will be referred to our Collections Division.
-Collections will then send you a Final Notice.
-This notice will include information about the debt owed and information on how you can pay the debt and/or contact Collections.
-Collections may issue and docket a warrant for the debt and begin enforcing the judgment.
+Collections will then send you a final notice.
+This notice will include information about the debt owed and information on how you can pay the debt and contact Collections.
+The Collections Division may issue and docket a warrant for the debt and begin enforcing the judgment.

-If you voluntarily file your taxes, but do not pay the amount you owe, we will send you a Notice of Tax Due, followed by a Notice of Demand.
+If you voluntarily file your taxes, but do not pay the amount you owe, we will send you a Notice of Tax Due, followed by a Notice and Demand.
 If your original filing contains an error, in order to dispute your charges, you must file an amended return.
-If you do not pay, your case will be referred to Collections, and Collections may docket a warrant.
+If you do not pay, your case will be referred to the Collections Division, which may docket a warrant.

 A business no longer operating in New York City is still liable for taxes (plus the penalties and interest) that were charged while it was in business.
-If you are trying to dissolve a business incorporated in New York State doing business in New York City, you are required by law to request that Finance certify that the business has paid its taxes to New York City.
-If there are any outstanding business-tax charges, they must be resolved before Finance will issue clearance, and New York State will not allow the corporation to be dissolved without this clearance.
+If you are trying to dissolve a business incorporated in New York State and doing business in New York City, you are required by law to request that the Department of Finance certify that the business has paid its taxes to New York City.
+If there are any outstanding business-tax charges, they must be resolved before the Department of Finance will issue clearance, and New York State will not allow the corporation to be dissolved without this clearance.

-To resolve business tax debt or request approval for a corporate dissolution, you should contact Collections.
+To resolve business tax debt or request approval for a corporate dissolution, you should contact the Collections Division.

-Active military personnel may request relief from the Lien Sale, Tax Warrants, Environmental Control Board judgments, and parking judgments.
+Active military personnel may request relief from the lien sales, tax warrants, Environmental Control Board judgments, and parking judgments.

 Offer-in-Compromise Program